-Guardians of the Galaxy Vol 2 The Geek Embassy returns with our Summer Movie Series.
-Each month for summer, Mark, Ryan, and I will share our thoughts and critiques of some summer blockbuster movies.
+Guardians of the Galaxy Vol 2 The Geek Embassy starts a new series: Watches.
+Every month, Mark, Ryan, and I will share our thoughts and critiques of some summer blockbuster movies.
 We launch the series with Guardians of the Galaxy Vol 2 because of course.
 We start out our discussion with initial impressions which come back favorable.
 Ryan mentions the concern that the movie might become the “Baby Groot Show” and how the clever intro sequence put those concerns to rest.
-From there we spend some time talking about what we love about the movie (a lot) and what we disliked (not
+From there we spend some time talking about what we love about the movie (a lot) and what we disliked (not much).
+We were

 Come on, admit it.
 You’ve taken a Harry Potter house quiz or two.
 It’s a great geeky time killer at the very least.
 This month, we decided to take a few quizzes and compare results.
 Isabela, Evan, and I have lots of opinions about all things Harry Potter, not just the house definitions and meanings.
 We open with a brief discussion of Fantastic Beasts and The Cursed Child to kick off our discussion.
 I get all the names wrong.
 All of them.
 For those who might not be as well versed in the Hogwarts houses, summaries of each house (taken from the Harry Potter Wiki):